abaird986/aws-modern-application-workshop/README.md

 ### Committing your first *real* Code change

-Now that we have our data included in the table, let's modify our application code to read from this table instead of returning the static JSON file response that was used in Module 2.
+Now that we have our data included in the table, let's modify our application code to read from this table instead of returning the static JSON file that was used in Module 2.
 We have included a new set of Python files for your Flask microservice, but now instead of reading the static JSON file will make a request to DynamoDB.

 The request is formed using the AWS Python SDK called **boto3**.
 This SDK is a powerful yet simple way to interact with AWS services via Python code.
 It enables you to use service client definitions and functions that have great symmetry with the AWS APIs and CLI commands you've already been executing as part of this workshop.
 Translating those commands to working Python code is simple when using **boto3**.
 To copy the new files into your CodeCommit repository directory, execute the following command in the terminal: